madesroches/micromegas/doc/design.md

 } // namespace MicromegasTracing
 ```
 ---
+## Event buffers are sent as a simple memory copy
-## Memory layout of events using reflection
+The memory layout of the events is determined using reflection and is necessary to read the data.

 ```c++